 Are Huskies hypoallergenic?

 Huskies are not hypoallergenic dogs.
-They shed year round and copious amounts twice a year (spring and fall) as they prepare for the changing seasons.
+They shed year-round and copious amounts twice yearly (spring and fall) as they prepare for the changing seasons.

 Are Huskies wolves?